Don’t you need grow lights to start seeds?

 What to Do When the Taproot Sprouts

 Eventually, you will see the taproot come out of the seed.
-When this finally happens it is time to move the seed to a Styrofoam cup with soil or peat or whatever you choose to fill the cup with for this stage.
+When this finally happens it is time to move the seed to a container.
+For your first grow, I recommend putting it in the final container (a 5-gallon fabric pot, if you are following my advice for beginners), to keep things simple.

 Start Seeds Without Grow Lights: Final Thoughts